 The University will, whenever possible, honor the Complainant's wishes with respect to supportive measures and seek to respect a Complainant's autonomy in making a determination regarding how to proceed.
-Any request for confidentiality must be balanced against the University's obligation to provide a safe and nondiscriminatory environment for the entire University community.
+Any request for confidentiality must be balanced against the University's obligation to provide a safe and non-discriminatory environment for the entire University community.
 The University may also be severely limited in its ability to take action against a Respondent if strict confidentiality is maintained.
-The Title IX Coordinator, the Director of Student Conduct, the Director of Safety and Security, and/or their designee(s) shall be responsible for evaluating all requests for confidentiality and will consider the severity of the alleged conduct, the ages of the parties, any pattern of misconduct, and the rights of the Respondent in assessing whether such a request can be honored.
-In limited circumstances, typically where a risk of imminent harm to an individual or others or a threat to the physical health and safety of the campus is determined to exist, the University may need to take immediate action upon a receipt of a report under this Policy and/or a Title IX Coordinator will notify the Complainant and keep the Complainant informed of the status of the investigation and resolution of the complain at reasonable intervals.
+The Title IX Coordinator, , the Director of Safety and Security, the Chair of the Behavior Risk Assessment Committee (BRAC), and/or their designee(s) shall be responsible for evaluating all requests for confidentiality and will consider the severity of the alleged conduct, the ages of the parties, any pattern of misconduct, and the rights of the Respondent in assessing whether such a request can be honored.
+In limited circumstances, typically where a risk of imminent harm to an individual or others or a threat to the physical health and safety of the campus is determined to exist, the University may need to take immediate action upon a receipt of a report under this Policy and/or a Title IX Coordinator may need to initiate a formal complaint against a Complainant's wishes.
+In such cases, the Title IX Coordinator will notify the Complainant and keep the Complainant informed of the status of the investigation and resolution of the complaint at reasonable intervals.